top of page

 • Do you offer a Health Guarantee?

-Yes, we provide a two-year genetic health guarantee and you can read all of the details in our puppy contract in the puppy application here.
+Yes, we provide a two-year genetic health guarantee and you can read all of the details in our puppy contract here.

 • When can we pickup our puppy or when will he/she be delivered?
 Do you provide transportation?